 Playing the Guitar

 Knowing how to play the guitar is a skill that will provide you and those around you with years of enjoyment.
 Oh, and chicks like a guy that can play guitar.
 Personally, I’ve used my guitar skills to serenade Kate and get myself out of the doghouse.
 And later in life you can gather the family around your backyard fire pit for some awesome sing-alongs.
 Learning to play any instrument is manly, of course, but guitars have the advantage of being relatively cheap, and having an easier learning curve for beginners.
-There are tons of resources online that provide free guitar lessons (I’ve had good success with www.justinguitar.com), including an AoM article on the 3 guitar chords every man should know.
+There are tons of resources online that provide free guitar lessons (here’s a complete overview of lessons you can find online), including an AoM article on the 3 guitar chords every man should know.

 Your grandpa knew how to dance, so why not harness your inner Fred Astaire by taking up ballroom dancing too?
 Ballroom dancing can help increase your self-confidence, poise, and posture.
 It’s also a fun way to get some cardiovascular exercise in.
 And of course, ladies dig a gent who knows how to lead them on the dance floor.
 Most cities have ballroom dancing studios — just do a quick Google search to find the ones near you and then go talk to the instructors to get a feel for their style as well as check on their credentials.
 Private classes go for around $50 a pop.
 If you’re married or have a girlfriend, ballroom dancing is a great date night activity.
 If you’re a bachelor, it’s a great way to meet new women.